 - The Banking Act of 1933, which created the Federal Deposit Insurance Corporation to protect depositors’ funds.

-In the next few years, more relief and reform legislation was passed which included:
+In the next few years, more relief and reform legislation was passed, which included:

-- The Emergency Relief Appropriation Act, which funded the Works Progress Administration (WPA) to put unemployed workers back to work on public projects.
+- The Emergency Relief Appropriation Act funded the Works Progress Administration (WPA) to put unemployed workers back to work on public projects.
 The WPA not only created manual labor jobs in construction and other industries, it also created jobs for white-collar workers and helped those in the performing and fine arts.
 The WPA would continue through June 1943, providing jobs for 8.5 million Americans with 30 million dependents.

-- The Social Security Administration (SSA) which created a basic right to a pension in old age, and insurance against unemployment.
+- The Social Security Administration (SSA) created a basic right to a pension in old age, and insurance against unemployment.

 - The Farm Security Administration (FSA) to improve the conditions of poor landowning farmers.

 Over the years, some of the New Deal laws were declared unconstitutional by the U.S. Supreme Court because neither the commerce nor the taxing provisions of the Constitution granted the federal government authority to regulate industry or undertake social and economic reform.
 As a result, in 1937, Roosevelt proposed a reorganization of the court.
 Though his proposal met with much opposition and ultimate defeat, the court ruled in favor of the remaining contested legislation.